ssshake/retro-computing-internet-resources/README.md

 ### [WRP (Web Rendering Proxy)](https://github.com/tenox7/wrp)
 [![](https://github.com/ssshake/retro-computing-internet-resources/raw/main/screenshots/wrp.png)](https://github.com/tenox7/wrp)

 This is a very clever and cool service.
 It lets you browse the modern internet on vintage computers.
 This is generally impossible because most websites are partially/fully rendered using client side javascript.
 Old browsers cannot handle this.
 WRP pre-renders the webpages in a headless chrome instance and then returns a screenshot of the webpage as an image map to the vintage computer.
-Very neat way of working through the problem .
+Very neat way of working through the problem.

 ---